• Home

 About This Song

-Harry Warren and Al Dubin wrote “Boulevard of Broken Dreams” in 1933 for the movie Moulin Rouge, where it was sung by Constance Bennett.
-Although numerous artists have recorded “Boulevard of Broken Dreams” (including Bing Crosby 1944), this song is strongly identified with Tony Bennett.
+“Boulevard of Broken Dreams” was written by Harry Warren and Al Dubin for the 1934 movie Moulin Rouge, where it was sung by Constance Bennett.
+Although numerous artists have recorded “Boulevard of Broken Dreams” (including Bing Crosby 1944), this song is very strongly identified with Tony Bennett.
 In fact, his demo record of “Boulevard of Broken Dreams” was heard by Mitch Miller and got Bennett his first recording contract with Columbia Records.

 About This Version

-Tony Bennett recorded this version of “Boulevard of Broken Dreams” for his 1990 album Astoria: Portrait of the Artist.
-Jorge Calendrelli wrote the arrangement.
+Tony Bennett recorded this version of “Boulevard of Broken Dreams” in May 1989 for his album Astoria: Portrait of the Artist, released 35 years ago today on February 26, 1990.
+Jorge Calandrelli wrote the arrangements and conducted the orchestra.

-“Boulevard of Broken Dreams,” as well as Astoria: Portrait of the Artist, is available from iTunes.
+“Boulevard of Broken Dreams,” as well as Astoria: Portrait of the Artist, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: Al Dubin, Astoria: Portrait of the Artist, Harry Warren, Jorge Calandrelli, Tony Bennett